 Renewable energy will be at the heart of the global fight against climate change.
 Clean energy technologies like offshore wind, renewable hydrogen and solar power will play a key role in a shift to a clean energy and help meet the UK’s “net-zero” targets.

 Offshore wind has already become a key figure on the Wirral’s waterfront and the region has established a well-deserved reputation as a centre of excellence for clean energy.
 With more and more young people aware of climate change, it’s important to give them an insight into the world of renewables and potential career the opportunities on their own doorstep.
 The partnership with Eureka!
 Science + Discovery will help to give a deeper understanding, but in a fun and interactive way.

 Q. What has been Ørsted’s involvement in the project so far?

-A. Ørsted are really proud to be helping to develop an interactive Turbine Technicians exhibit at the attraction.
+A. Ørsted are really proud to have developed an interactive Turbine Technicians exhibit at the attraction.
 This immersive exhibit focuses on sustainability through the use of wind power and tells the story of how skilled technicians ensure that our offshore wind turbines keep working well.

-Collaboration will be a key factor in tackling climate change and we carried this theme into the project with Eureka!
+Collaboration will be a key factor in tackling climate change, and we carried this theme into the project with Eureka!
 Science + Discovery.
-Over the past two years, we have worked closely with the Eureka! team and pupils from The Mosslands School, Wallasey to co-create wind-energy themed content and to ensure the highest impact among the target audience (six to 14-year-olds).
+Over the past two years, we have worked closely with the Eureka! team and pupils from The Mosslands School, Wallasey to co-create wind-energy themed content and to ensure the highest impact among the target audience (6 to 14-year-olds).

-We’re delighted to be giving back to local children and we’re very excited to see the centre take shape – we really hope that it will inspire the future generation of renewable energy employees.
+We’re delighted to be giving back to local children – we really hope that it will inspire the future generation of renewable energy employees.